Badhulgaw Kuthinaw Mudh

 Visiting the Island

-Visitors are most welcome to visit the Badu Art Centre and Badu Island but it is important to receive permission from both the Art Centre Chair and the Chair of the Native Title Body (Mura Badhulgal) on Badu.
+Visitors are welcome to visit Badu Art Centre and Badu Island but it is important to receive permission from the Chair of the Native Title Body (Mura Badhulgal) on Badu.
 We are happy to pass your application to visit the island onto Native Title and save you some additional emails and or phone calls.

 Please email your request, together with an informal sentence or two on why you want to visit - where you might stay (or if you need advice on that just ask) and we will help you out.